 TIP #4: If you like barbecued ribs and free live entertainment, go to Ribfest Langley!
 Funds raised from the event benefit worthwhile charitable causes!

-TIP #5: The ribs and BBQ sauces from Prairie Smoke, Smoke & Bones and Gator BBQ are apparently gluten free (or at least they were last year).
+TIP #5: The ribs and BBQ sauces from Prairie Smoke, Smoke & Bones and Gator BBQ are apparently gluten free (or at least they were a couple years ago).
 Two of our favourites though are Smoke & Bones and Guerilla Q (and both are local).

 For more information about the event see the Ribfest Langley website.

 For details about the Lower Mainland’s other major BBQ-ed rib event, click Port Moody Ribfest.